fullmetalbrackets/blog/src/content/blog/expose-plex-tailscale-vps.md

 > <img src="/assets/info.svg" class="info" loading="lazy" decoding="async" alt="Information">
 >
 > Make sure **NOT** to leave it proxied.
-If you do, all traffic will go though Cloudflare's CDN which we do not want.
-We're only using Cloudflare for DNS, nothing else!
+If you do, all traffic will go through Cloudflare's CDN which we do not want.
+We're only using Cloudflare to resolve our domain to the IP of the Oracle instance, nothing more!

 7. Leave _TTL_ at Auto and click **Save**.